anasoid/docker-jmeter/README.md

 ## Features:

-1. Smallest size with ~100MB.
+1. Smallest size with ~110MB.
+2. Two version : Native Jmeter version and Jmeter version with pre-configured plugin manager.
-2. Timeout for execution, after timeout docker will be stopped even test is not finished, this is helpfull to force stop jmeter docker after a timeout.
+3. Timeout for execution, after timeout docker will be stopped even test is not finished, this is helpful to force stop jmeter docker after a timeout.
-3. Download plugin with maven dependencies format.
+4. Download plugin with maven dependencies format.
-4. Download plugin with list of url.
+5. Download plugin with list of url.
-5. Download plugin with plugin manager (Only plugins versions) .
+6. Download plugin with plugin manager (Only plugins versions) .
-6. Use plugins from folders.
+7. Use plugins from folders.
-7. Check Jmx Test (Only plugins versions)
+8. Check Jmx Test (Only plugins versions)
-8. Split CSV Data on multi nodes.
+9. Split CSV Data on multi nodes.
-9. Execute pre/post test shell scripts.
+10. Execute pre/post test shell scripts.
-10. Separate Project configuration from node configuration, to separate configuration from execution team and developer teams.
+11. Separate Project configuration from node configuration, to separate configuration from execution team and developer teams.
-11. Isolate output folder (logs, jtl files, html report).
+12. Isolate output folder (logs, jtl files, html report).
-12. Any Jmeter parameter can be used in arguments.
+13. Any Jmeter parameter can be used in arguments.
-13. No limitation is introduced by this image, jmeter can be used directly if custom input parameters are not used.
+14. No limitation is introduced by this image, jmeter can be used directly if custom input parameters are not used.

 ## Content